How Much Should You Pay for IT Managed Services in the UK?

 However, it’s important to remember that not all providers offer the same services.
 Make sure to ask each managed service provider what is included in their support package so that you can compare apples with apples.

-Some providers might also offer a la carte services, meaning you only pay for the managed IT services you need.
+Some providers might also offer à la carte services, meaning you only pay for the managed IT services you need.
 This can be helpful for businesses that are looking for specific help with managed IT services.
-For example, you might need help with managed networks and cyber security but not backup or training – so a la carte support can be beneficial in this case.
+For example, you might need help with managed networks and cybersecurity, but not backup or training – so a la carte support can be beneficial in this case.

 What should I expect to pay for managed service costs?